Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 This connects closely with research on habits of mind, which provides further classroom strategies for teachers.

-Flavell (1979) showed metacognition supports learners.
-Schraw and Dennison (1994) gave teachers useful techniques.
-Researchers provide practical classroom strategies for metacognition.
-This helps teachers start metacognition activities with learners.
+Flavell (1979) showed that metacognition helps learners.
+Schraw and Dennison (1994) gave teachers useful ways to teach it.
+Together, this research gives teachers practical classroom strategies.
+It helps them begin metacognition activities with learners.

 A judgment of learning (JOL) is a learner's prediction of how well they will remember material on a future test.
 Nelson and Narens (1990) found that delayed JOLs, made after a short gap rather than immediately, are far more accurate and help learners calibrate their revision effort.

 Use think-alouds to check learner metacognition (Veenman, 2011).
-Learners say their thoughts aloud as they solve problems.
-Listen for planning, monitoring, and evaluating language.
-Its lack signals poor metacognitive skills (Zimmerman, 2000).
-Model think-alouds before learners attempt them (Flavell, 1979).
+In a think-aloud, learners say their thoughts as they solve problems.
+Listen for words that show planning, monitoring, and evaluating.

 Portfolio assessment shows learner progress well, unlike tests.
 Planning sheets and self-assessments help learners monitor their own learning (EEF, 2018).
 Teachers note learners become more aware of their learning when they assess metacognition.

 A second misconception is that younger children cannot benefit from metacognitive instruction.
 The research does not support this.
-Brown et al. (1983) demonstrated that children as young as five can learn to monitor their own comprehension during story reading.
-EEF evidence confirms that primary-age learners show significant gains from metacognitive strategy instruction.
-The instruction needs to be concrete and language-rich, with teachers modelling metacognitive language explicitly.
-"I'm going to think out loud so you can hear what I'm doing in my head" is accessible to a Year 1 class.
-The concepts are simpler, but the principle is identical.
+Brown et al. (1983) showed that children as young as five can learn to check their own understanding during story reading.
+EEF evidence also shows clear gains for primary-age learners when teachers teach metacognitive strategies.

 Flavell (1979) thought metacognition depends on the subject.
-Learners might find English techniques hard to use in maths.
+Learners can find English techniques hard to use in maths.
 Explaining concepts changes between subjects.
 Subject-specific teaching works better than general skills (researchers).

 This connects closely with research on learning to learn, which provides further classroom strategies for teachers.